lucknow95/4thline-frontend/content/blog/banger-league-legend-kiefer-sherwood.md

 <h3 class="text-base md:text-lg font-semibold mt-6 mb-2">Verdict</h3>
 Sherwood is a dream depth add for banger formats — consistent, violent, and predictable.
 If Vancouver continues to deploy him as they have been, expect him to remain amongst league wide hit leaders while chipping in double digit goals in 25/26.
-Even though the Canucks themselves do not have a strong playoff schedule, having this wrecking ball rostered should easily sway the hits in your favor and offering a great floor in points leagues as well</strong>.
+Even though the Canucks themselves do not have a strong playoff schedule, having this wrecking ball rostered should easily sway the hits in your favor and offering a great floor in points leagues as well.

 ---